TorchEnsemble-Community/Ensemble-Pytorch/docs/parameters.rst

 Parameters
 ==========

 This page provides the API reference of :mod:`torchensemble`.
+Below is a list of functions supported by all ensembles.

+* :meth:`fit`: Training stage of the ensemble
+* :meth:`evaluate`: Evaluating stage of the ensemble
+* :meth:`predict`: Return the predictions of the ensemble
+* :meth:`forward`: Data forward process of the ensemble
+* :meth:`set_optimizer`: Set the parameter optimizer for training the ensemble
+* :meth:`set_scheduler`: Set the learning rate scheduler for training the ensemble

 Fusion
 ------